Spanish language in science and technology

 Mate gourds, on top of a scientific article in English.

 The Spanish language is used in diverse areas of science and technology.
-However, despite its large number of speakers, the Spanish language does not feature prominently in scientific writing, with the exception of the humanities.
+Despite its large number of speakers, the Spanish language does not feature prominently in scientific writing, with the exception of the humanities.
 (Note: Relative to other languages humanities is also a field where the dominance of English is weaker.)
 One estimate puts the percentage of Spanish language publications in natural sciences and technology as 0.5% of the world total, (Note: Data from a study of the Spanish National Research Council (CSIC) where articles published between 1992 and 1997 were analyzed.) a low number since Spanish is often considered to rank second or third among languages in various other metrics and estimates.
-In the humanities a similar estimate yields 2.81%.
+In the humanities, a similar estimate yields 2.81%.

 Summarizing the status of the Spanish language in the sciences, researcher Álvaro Cabezas writes: "No serious scientist publishes his best works in a language other than English".

-The creation of new terminology in Spanish is due more to the translation of concepts from other languages than to the crafting of original ideas.
+The creation of new Spanish terminology is more a result of translating concepts from other languages than of crafting original ideas.

 Bibliometric studies

-Among Spanish-language articles indexed in Scopus from 1996 to 2011, 10.8% qualify as "Life Sciences", 13.2% as "Physical Sciences", 44.4% as "Health Sciences", 29.6% as "Social Sciences, Arts & Humanities" and 2.0% as "Multi-disciplinary & Undefined".
-Thus a higher percentage of Spanish language content is published in "Health Sciences" and "Social Sciences, Arts & Humanities" than is the case for English, Chinese or Russian.
-Spanish shares this trait with Portuguese, Italian, Dutch and French.
+Among Spanish-language articles indexed in Scopus from 1996 to 2011, 10.8% qualify as "Life Sciences", 13.2% as "Physical Sciences", 44.4% as "Health Sciences", 29.6% as "Social Sciences, Arts & Humanities", and 2.0% as "Multi-disciplinary & Undefined".
+Thus, a higher percentage of Spanish language content is published in "Health Sciences" and "Social Sciences, Arts & Humanities" than in English, Chinese, or Russian.
+Spanish shares this trait with Portuguese, Italian, Dutch, and French.

 A bibliometric study of publications on the subject of "digital communication" indexed in Scopus and Web of Science found that in both databases, Spanish-language articles comprise around 6.5% of the content.
 (Note: The study analyses content published between 2011 and 2012.)
-Notably, in these databases various authors with articles published in Spanish were based in non-Spanish speaking countries.
+Notably, in these databases, various authors with articles published in Spanish were based in non-Spanish speaking countries.
 A 2014 Google Scholar search on the words "biodiversity" and "conservation" yielded Spanish as the language with the second most entries — far behind English and just ahead of Portuguese.